bitcoindevkit/bitcoindevkit.org-old/content/docs/getting-started/installation.md

 template = "docs-page.html"
 +++

-## Bitcoin Development Kit
+# Installing the Bitcoin Development Kit

-This library combines rust-bitcoin, murmel, and rust-wallet libraries to provide basic functionality for interacting with the bitcoin network.
+This library combines the rust-bitcoin, murmel, and rust-wallet libraries to provide basic functionality for interacting with the bitcoin network.
 The library can be used in an android mobile app by including the optional jni module.

 <br />